-Like it or not, insurance organisations are moving into the cross-hairs of hackers.
-They know what insurance decisionmakers and regulators have understood for years: that insurance organisations hold some of the world’s most valuable data.
+Like it or not, insurance organizations are moving into the cross-hairs of hackers.
+They know what insurance decisionmakers and regulators have understood for years: that insurance organizations hold some of the world’s most valuable data.

 Depending on the line of business, insurers tend to possess not just personally identifiable information, they also have access to deeply personal customer information such as health records, financial histories, driving records, family histories and credit information.
 Cyber thieves want it all.

 At the same time, the risks associated with a cyber breach are also rising for insurers.
 It’s not just the costs — everything from conducting the cyber investigation through to preparing the legal defense — it’s also the disruption that a cyberattack can cause as systems are shut down, investigations are conducted and processes are updated.